Solskjaer's job is on the line as Man Utd face Tranmere in FA Cup - Fowler | Goal.com

 "Of course, Manchester United should win.
 But pressure has such a strange effect on a team - it can be debilitating."

-Tranmere booked their clash against the Red Devils after being Watford midweek and Fowler stressed the League One battlers can't be underestimated.
+Tranmere booked their clash against the Red Devils after beating Watford midweek and Fowler stressed the League One battlers can't be underestimated.

 "There are so many elements that are against them [Manchester United].
 The pitch at Prenton Park is awful – they’ve had some terrible weather conditions and that has created a bit of a mud bath," Fowler added.